 Individual RoR projects are considered to have only modest ecological footprints, but widespread implementation of such projects has the potential to generate substantial cumulative effects in both aquatic and terrestrial environments (e.g., reducing fish habitat and fragmenting forests).
 The primary challenge for conservation is the lack of a framework that simultaneously evaluates cumulative impacts on aquatic and terrestrial species and ecosystems, in the context of alternative development scenarios.
 This approach integrates the economics of power production (costs, revenue, power capacity), and the physical impacts of RoR on species and ecosystems, and identify win-win situations for biodiversity conservation and renewable energy, as well as potential conflicts.

-2) Priorities for herpetofauna conservation under climate change
+Identifying conservation priorities for herpetofauna under climate change

 Amphibians and reptiles are at risk from climate change and from synergies with other threats, such as habitat loss, invasive species, and disease.
 With colleagues from the University of Bucharest (Dr. L. Rozylowicz), we performed the first spatial conservation prioritization exercise in Eastern Europe to identify strongholds for herpetofauna conservation in Romania.